daomeow/travel-tracker/README.md

 ---

 ## Description
-* Username must end in one or two numbers (website locates traveler by their user ID)
+* Username: must end in one or two numbers (website locates traveler by their user ID)
 * Password: **travel2020**
 * The homepage displays the current traveler’s past, present, future and pending travel plans
 * Navigate to Trip Request to `POST`, a new trip, after all inputs are filled in